AttacktheSOC/attackthesoc.github.io/content/posts/ms-xdr-optimizing-the-soc/index.md

 Chasing down a goalpost that seemingly grew wings.
 If you turn around you'll see that you're hemorrhaging FPs, you have tons of undiagnosed system health alerts and you have some unknown unknowns, not because "that's just the nature of things" but because you haven't given yourself a minute to sit back and think.

-In this post, we're going to look at some of the functionality that's built into the Microsoft Unified SOC Operations platform and some that isn't to help you clean up and get your operations center optimized and back to a clean state.
+In this post, we're going to look at some of the functionality that's built into the Microsoft Unified Security Operations platform and some that isn't to help you clean up and get your SOC optimized and back to a clean state.
 A majority of this post a collection of solutions I found throughout the past couple years and is the work of some other fantastic folks who took the time to build these solutions and share them with everyone.
-Give them a thanks if you implement it.
+Give them a thanks.

 ## Issues to Solve
 1. Data Collection health
 2. False-positives
-3. Playbook Health
+3. Att&ck Coverage
-4. Att&ck Coverage
+4. Playbook Health

 ## Data Collection Health
 ### Sentinel Workbook